 Transportation Income that is attributable to transportation that begins or ends, but that does not both begin and end, in the United States (or "U.S. Source International Transportation Income") will be considered to be 50.0% derived from sources within the United States.
 Transportation Income attributable to transportation that both begins and ends in the United States (or "U.S. Source Domestic Transportation Income") will be considered to be 100.0% derived from sources within the United States.
 Transportation Income attributable to transportation exclusively between non-U.S. destinations will be considered to be 100% derived from sources outside the United States.
-Transportation Income that is attributable to transportation Income that is attributable to transportation Income at
+Transportation Income derived from sources outside the United States generally will not be subject to U.S. federal income tax.